Video games are easily one of the most global experiences available today.

 For example, in Germany, games cannot show any blood or gore, and in China, imagery of skeletons and religious symbols are perceived as insensitive.

 The main focus of game localization is to make the game feel culturally relevant.
-Put simply, anything that makes the game feel as if it wasn't made for that audience will remove them from the experience.
+Put simply, anything that makes the game feel as if it wasn't made for that target audience will remove them from the experience.

-Video Game Localization In The Real World
+Video Game Localization Process In The Real World

 To highlight the fact that these characters are undead, the player models resemble skeletons, sometimes with bones and skulls visible.

-WoW offers a great example of video game localization extending beyond just the translation of text, but also touching on visual and gameplay elements as well.
+WoW offers a great example of video game localization extending beyond just the translation of the text, but also touching on visual and gameplay elements as well.

-And while the idea of having to translate and adapt your code for a new language might sound like a whole new headache, the translation process can be simplified by following internationalization best practices when building your game.
+And while the idea of having to translate and adapt your code for a new target language might sound like a whole new headache, the translation process can be simplified by following internationalization best practices when building your game.

 Localization will enable your game's community to blossom, with players all around the world taking part.